Vitagraph Studios: Preservation efforts and demolition

 The Vitagraph Studios building, located in the Midwood neighborhood of Brooklyn, New York, held a significant place in the early history of American cinema.
 As one of the first motion picture studios in the United States, Vitagraph was responsible for producing hundreds of silent films in the early 20th century.
 The building, with its recognizable smokestack, remained a physical reminder of the silent film era long after the studio ceased operations and was acquired by Warner Bros. in 1925.

 In the latter half of the 20th century, as New York City’s landscape rapidly changed, film historians and preservationists began advocating for the protection of the Vitagraph building due to its historical importance.
 The structure became a focus of preservation efforts in the 2000s and 2010s, when campaigns were launched to secure landmark status for the site.
 Supporters, including local historians and members of the film community, argued that the building was one of the last surviving links to New York’s early role as a hub of film production before Hollywood’s rise.
 They proposed various uses for the building, including transforming it into a museum or cultural center that would honor the legacy of early cinema.

 However, the preservation campaigns faced significant obstacles.
 Opponents of landmark designation, including developers and some local officials, cited the deteriorating condition of the building and its increasingly outdated industrial design.
 The site’s location in a developing residential neighborhood further complicated efforts, as developers eyed the property for housing projects.
 In 2008, the New York City Landmarks Preservation Commission declined to grant the building landmark status, stating that while the Vitagraph building held undeniable cultural significance, it did not meet the architectural criteria for preservation.
 According to the Commission, “the building has lost many of its original architectural features over the years,” and “the alterations to its structure have compromised its integrity as a historic resource.”
 The Commission also emphasized that the building's utilitarian design did not exemplify the type of architectural distinction typically associated with landmarks, despite its historical connections.
 In 2012, they further ruled that the smokestack "lacked architectural merit."

 Despite ongoing petitions, appeals, and media attention, the decision stood, and the efforts to protect the building ultimately faltered.
 In 2015, after years of neglect and unsuccessful attempts to preserve the structure, the Vitagraph Studios building was demolished to make way for new apartment complexes.
 This demolition marked the end of a tangible piece of early American film history, though it sparked renewed interest in preserving other film heritage sites.
+Although the building was demolished, its smokestack remains.